-Currently more than 55 farmers have been engaged during our regular famers meetings with the consortium and are represented by both genders.
-COMPASS app especially with the NDVI feature did prove the impact on work life balance in particular with the female farmers.
-For example, during the recent farmers meeting held in Campeche female farmers attended expressed that access to NDVI feature on the compass app reduces the need for accessing the remote farms more frequently to monitor the crop's status and this also helps mitigating the safety issue which they normally faced on field monitoring.
+934 farmers have been engaged during our regular farmers meetings with the consortium and are represented by both genders.
+The COMPASS app, especially with the NDVI feature, did prove the impact on work life balance in particular with the female farmers.
+For example, during a farmers meeting held in Campeche female farmers that attended expressed how access to NDVI feature on the compass app reduces the need for accessing the remote farms more frequently to monitor the crop's status and this also helps mitigate the safety issue which they normally faced with field monitoring.